 An alternative method of looking at the data would be to compare means of older and younger participants for only the data from the Counting task, for example.
 Or we might compare the means of older and younger participants on the Intentional task.
 Finally, we might compare the means on the five conditions for only the older participants.
 In each of these three examples we are looking at the effect of one factor for those observations at only one level of the other factor.
-When we do this, we are dealing with a simple effect-the effect of one factor at one level of the other factor.
-A main effect, on the other hand, is that of a factor ignoring the other factor.
-If we say that tasks that involve more processing lead to better recall, we are speaking of a main effect.
-If we say that for younger participants tasks that involve more processing lead to better recall, we are speaking about a simple effect.
-Simple effects are frequently referred to as being conditional on the level of the other variable.
+When we do this, we are dealing with a simple effect, sometimes called a conditional effect-the effect of one factor at one level of the other factor.
+If we say that tasks that involve more processing lead to better recall, we are speaking about a simple effect.
+As noted, simple effects are frequently referred to as being conditional on the level of the other variable.
 We will have considerably more to say about simple effects and their calculation shortly.
 For now, it is important only that you understand the terminology.